Thu Dec 17 2015

-Don’t be fooled by thinking that if your website loads on mobile its mobile friendly.
+Don’t be fooled by thinking that if your website loads on mobile it is mobile-friendly.
 That is not the case at all.
 When your website loads on mobile, is it just the same version as the desktop version meaning you need to pinch, scroll, expand and contract the screen to be able to use the site?
 If so, your site is probably not optimised for mobile.
-Double check your website by visiting:?https://www.google.com/webmasters/tools/mobile-friendly/
+Double-check your website by visiting:https://www.google.com/webmasters/tools/mobile-friendly/

-Enter your website and click ?Analyze?.
-Google will let you know whether the site is mobile friendly or not:
+Enter your website and click Analyse.
+Google will let you know whether the site is mobile-friendly or not:

 What are the objectives of customers visiting your mobile site?
 What information are they searching for on mobile?
 Sometimes (not always), what customers are looking for on mobile is different to what they would be looking for on desktop.
 You need to be aware of how your customers will be using mobile to give them the easiest way to navigate to the information they are searching for.
 For example, if you are a local service business, customers may simply want to find your location and submit an enquiry through a form or phone number.
 Alternatively, customers using an eCommerce store may want to navigate through mobile to buy online.

-While no one except Google themselves fully knows the algorithm used to rank websites in search results, there are a number of ?best practise? guidelines that every developer should know and use when building a website (desktop or mobile) to ensure the site is optimised for SEO.
-This includes things like site hierarchy, site map, image to text ratio, ALT attributes, broken links and HTML structure amongst many other design and content components.
+While no one except Google themselves fully knows the algorithm used to rank websites in search results, there are a number of best practice guidelines that every developer should know and use when building a website (desktop or mobile) to ensure the site is optimised for SEO.
+This includes things like site hierarchy, site map, image-to-text ratio, ALT attributes, broken links and HTML structure amongst many other design and content components.
 These might just be jargon to you, and that’s ok!
 Just make sure you work with a reputable Developer with a strong client list that you trust knows and understands how to optimise your website (desktop and mobile versions) for SEO.